ionic-team/ionic-docs/src/pages/building/hardware-back-button.md

 ## Handlers with the Same Priorities

 Internally, Ionic Framework uses something similar to a priority queue to manage hardware back button handlers.
 The handler with the largest priority value will be called first.
-In the event that there are multiple handlers with the same priority value, the _last_ handler added to this queue will be the first handler to be called.
+In the event that there are multiple handlers with the same priority value, the _last_ handler of the same priority added to this queue will be the first handler to be called.

 ```javascript
 document.addEventListener('ionBackButton', (ev) => {